 Babies eat a lot.
 This is even more true during a growth spurt.
 Growth spurts usually happen at 2 and 6 weeks of age and again at 3 and 6 months.
 During these times, your baby will breastfeed more often.
-Don't be alarmed.
-Your baby should not need formula or supplements.

 Does my baby need extra water or vitamins?

-Mother's milk provides all the fluids and nutrients a baby needs.
+Mother's milk provides all the fluids and nutrients a baby requires.
 You should not have to add water, vitamins, or iron during the first six months of breastfeeding.
 By 6 months of age, start to offer baby foods that contain iron.